Social Sonar: spatial audio for social wayfinding

 "Something that Google & Apple Maps doesn't have is an emotional aspect where the closer you are to someone, the more excited you get."

-We demo'd and delivered a functional prototype and additional assets to the Reality Labs Research Audio team.
+We did a live demo at the Meta office and handed off a functional prototype to the Reality Labs Research Audio team.

 Onboarding to Social Sonar via the Meta AI app